 - Make small patties out of this mixture and roll them on rice flour or corn flour

 - Keep them in the refrigerator for an hour or so.
-This will help the patties to stay binded and they won’t fall apart.
+This will help the patties to stay bound and they won’t fall apart.

 - In a large heavy-bottomed skillet, heat olive oil and fry the patties for 5 minutes per side or until golden-brown and crisp, adding more oil to the pan as necessary.
 (The patties are a little fragile, so be gentle when turning them over to ensure they stay in one piece.)